malirezai/malirezai/README.md

 ### Hello! 👋

 My name is Mahdi and I'm a Solutions Engineer at GitHub.
-Previously, I worked at Microsoft focused on Containers, Serverless, and Blockchain.
+Previously, I worked at Microsoft focused on Microservices, Serverless, and Blockchain.
 Before that, I worked at Xamarin.

 Ask me about:
 - 🇨🇦 Toronto, Canada - where I live!